mabragor/cl-indeterminism/README.md

 cl-indeterminism
 ================

-Do some cool stuff with undefined functions and variables
+Do some cool stuff with undefined functions and variables.

+By now, 'cool stuff' includes:
+  - FIND-UNDEFS - described in section "Finding"
+  - MACROEXPAND-ALL-TRANSFORMING-UNDEFS - described in section "Transforming"
+  - MACROEXPAND-CC-ALL-TRANSFORMING-UNDEFS - described in section "Transforming at compile-time"

 Finding
 -------